Lime-Parallelogram/GitHub/README.md

     LED_PIN = board.D18
     TAKEOVER_PIN = 4 # Only applicable if other boot animation is implemented

-> A file containing information about your OctoPrint instance must be placed inside 'config/printers'.
+A file containing information about your OctoPrint instance must be placed inside 'config/printers'.
 Use the template.txt as a reference for the required format.
 ### **Note: Scripts using the neopixels library must be executed as root.**

 #### Installing:
-> The python script is best utilized when configured as a linux service.
+The python script is best utilized when configured as a linux service.
 The required files for setting up a service are included with this repository.
 The script 'install.sh' is provided to automatically install and configure the service.
+`sudo ./install.sh`

-> The service is installed as a root service as the neopixel library required root privileges.
+The service is installed as a root service as the neopixel library required root privileges.

 #### Uninstalling:
-> The script called 'uninstall.sh' will reverse all of the actions performed by 'install.sh'.
+The script called 'uninstall.sh' will reverse all of the actions performed by 'install.sh'.
+`sudo ./uninstall.sh`

 ***
 ### Repository 🗀